 Shipped FREE anywhere in America.

-All watches ship free to anywhere in America, including Alaska and Hawaii.
+All watches ship free to anywhere in America, including Alaska and Hawaii, with tracking.
+Lanyards and leather items are shipped in padded envelopes via bulk media rate with no tracking.
 International customers will pay actual shipping costs plus packaging, and we are not responsible for Customs delays, duty or import tax.
 We do not ship to Asia, Africa, or South America.

 Insurance is your option in either direction, but you are responsible for the extra cost.
-Having shipped hundreds of watches we can tell you the USPS has yet to lose any of them, and that there is something to be said for flying under the radar in a plain brown box.
+Having shipped hundreds of watches we can tell you that the US Postal Service very seldom loses one, and that there is something to be said for flying under the radar in a plain brown box.

 As mentioned above, every watch is double-boxed with plenty of padding and shipped to your specified address with tracking, but if the watch arrives damaged or gets lost in transit it's entirely up to you to open a claim, prove its value and seek restitution from the USPS.